mahsaebadpour/After-Hermes-/index.md

 #Thought piece revised

 Perhaps I should also revise my heading since my thought piece is not so much revised as crumbled and tossed away.
-After much consideration along with a sudden realisation of the shortness of life and the length of my previous project, I decided to work on The Great Gatsby(at least the author is the same!).
+After much consideration along with a sudden realisation of the shortness of life and the length of my previous project, I decided to work on The Great Gatsby.

 Fitzgerald's The Great Gatsby , the story of a young millionaire attempting desperately to gain the affection of his love, has been studied, wrote on , and analysed in every aspect;the decay of american dream , materialism, clash of different social classes and so forth.
 The greatness of the Gatsby-the book- is stemmed from the fact that it never fails to fascinate the readers.
 For there is always a new revelation gained while fiddling with this work of literature.
 Symbols and motifs are a strong element in the story and there has been a lot of emphasis on the green light and the eyes of Doctor T. J. Eckleburg, leaving weather and its impact through out the story quite unnoticed.